ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-cloudwatch.md

 ## Alarms

 Alarms take must be in same region as the data; have three states `OK`, `ALARM`, and `INSUFFICIENT_DATA`.
 Metrics are for 1 or 5 minutes so alarms have to be equal to or higher frequency.
-You can use the `mon-put-metric-alarm` command to create or update an alarm.
+You can use the `mon-put-metric-alarm` command to create or update an alarm using the ancient Java command line tool.
+There is a max of 5000 alarms per AWS account.

 ## Logs